bindreams/ssh-tunnel-windows/README.md

 - `ServerAliveInterval`: How often (in seconds) SSH will send a packet to check whether the connection is working.
 This is very important: without this config option the tunnel will never restart.
 - `ServerAliveCountMax`: How many alive-packets need to fail before the tunnel is considered dead and the process terminates (or, in our case, restarts).
 In the example above machine A sends a packet every 10 seconds and restarts after 3 failed packets, so the maximum amount of time between a connection failure and restart is 10*3=30 seconds.

+> **Warning**<br>
-**Important:** If you indeed use your tunnel for SSH connections, you may need to update some settings on machine B as well.
+> If you indeed use your tunnel for SSH connections, you may need to update some settings on machine B as well.
 See [troubleshooting/ssh connection hangs](#ssh-connection-hangs-with-no-output--error-remote-port-forwarding-failed-for-listen-port-port) for more information.

 Since the config file will be used by a system user called `NT AUTHORITY\NETWORK SERVICE`, you need to make sure that the config file has correct permissions for this. `sshrt` has a subcommand `fix-permissions` for this.
 For example:
 ```powershell